michael105/minilib/doc/minimake.rst

 --dump-config 'file':
         Parses 'file' as configuration file, and dumps the generated define switches to stdout.
         Used internally, to pass the generated header via pipe to gcc

+--dump-sources 'file1' 'file2' .. / 'configfile':
+        Parses 'configfile' as configuration file, and dumps the sources to stdout.
+        Used internally, to pass the generated header via pipe to gcc

 --showsources: